Here’s Your Complete List of the 2018 Oscar Winners

-This year’s Oscars are even more suspenseful and high-stakes than usual, what with the #MeToo movement, the Three Billboards backlash, and the looming specter of last year’s Best Picture mixup.
-Will the Academy’s new, more diverse membership shake things up on the awards front?
-Will Greta Gerwig become the second woman in history to win Best Director?
-Will Timothée Chalamet reenact his Call Me By Your Name credits scene during his Best Actor speech?
-We’re here to keep you posted on all of the above, as it happens.
+This year’s Oscars were even more suspenseful and high-stakes than usual, what with the #MeToo movement, the Three Billboards backlash, and the looming specter of last year’s Best Picture mixup.
+Ultimately, despite the Academy’s new, more diverse membership, things went pretty much as anticipated: Three Billboards got its acting trophies, Dunkirk and Blade Runner 2049 split the technical categories, and nobody announced the wrong winner.
+(The new large-print envelopes helped on the latter front.)
+The final award was perhaps the most surprising, as The Shape of Water triumphed in Best Picture after picking up three other Oscars earlier in the night.
 See the full list of nominees, with (the actual) winners in bold below.

 Best Picture